 - Description of packaging and label

-- Deviations if any, evaluation and subsequent investigation
+- Deviations, if any, evaluations and subsequent investigation

 - Written procedures for the investigation of critical deviations or non-conformances.